-The lingering problems eventually spun over into Earnhardt hitting a breaking point with Busch after a practice run at Phoenix Raceway in 2014.
+The lingering problems eventually pushed Earnhardt into hitting a breaking point with Busch after a practice run at Phoenix Raceway in 2014.

 Dale Earnhardt Jr. broke character after pit-row dust-up with Kyle Busch: ‘If you ever flip me off again, I am going to rip your head off’

-The longstanding feud between the drivers led Earnhardt to a breaking point in the 2014 season.
+The longstanding feud between the drivers led Earnhardt to reach his breaking point during the 2014 season.

-In a recent interview on the Bussin’ With the Boys podcast, the two-time Daytona 500 winner discussed a tense moment involving Busch during a practice session at Phoenix Raceway as Earnhardt moved his car to the apron to head into pit row.
+In an August 2021 interview on the Bussin’ With the Boys podcast, the two-time Daytona 500 winner discussed a tense moment involving Busch during a practice session at Phoenix Raceway as Earnhardt moved his car to the apron to head into pit row.